 Introduction

 Digital signatures provide a method to verify the authenticity of a document digitally.
-The sender signs the hash of the document with its private key and sends the document along with the corresponding public key.
-Generally, in distributed ledgers, participants (i.e. nodes) use digital signatures to verify the Non-Repudiation of Origin (NRO).
+The sender signs the hash of the document/data, to be signed, with its private key and sends the document/data along with the corresponding public key.
+Generally, in distributed ledgers, participants (i.e., nodes) use digital signatures to verify the Non-Repudiation of Origin (NRO).
 Such non-repudiation enables trust in the distributed ledgers.

 Considerations